VyacheslavIsaev/ansible-containerize-py-app/README.md

 --------------

 app_name  - name of the application
-app_port  - port of the application to expose prom_port - prometheus port to expose python_image - base python image to host application app_maintainer - maintainer of the application app_image_name - don't change it unless would like to specify specific image tag.
+app_root  - root of the application to be installed on remote host app_port  - port of the application to expose prom_port - prometheus port to expose python_image   - base python image to host application app_maintainer - maintainer of the application app_image_name - don't change it unless would like to specify specific image tag.